USA 11 – 11 GB&I

 The 1965 match was one of the best in the history of the Walker Cup.
 GB&I led USA 8-3 after Day 1 and then 10-5 after the Day 2 Foursomes.
 Unfortunately they were unable to secure the two Singles victories they needed from the remaining eight games to secure a second win.
 The matched was tied for the first time 11-11 but only after England’s Clive Clark had holed a 40 foot putt to halve the final game on the 18th green.

 A frustration to Carr would have been that his four victorious Eisenhower Trophy players, Bonallack, Foster, Lunt and Shade, all lost their final day singles games.
 This was a match where untried youth prospered for the British.
-Clark, Cosh and Townsend lost only two of the 12 games they participated in and indeed Clive Clark was the only undefeated player on both sides.
+Clark, Cosh and Townsend lost only two of the 12 games they participated in.

 Nevertheless this was still deemed a good result for the tourists.
 Previously no British men’s amateur or professional team had come close to achieving a respectable loss let alone a draw.